The Kellogg Institute supports undergraduate students each summer to gain research, language and internship experience in the developing world.

 While training is a significant pre-departure aspect of Kellogg's international programs, reentry programming is equally important.
 Kellogg faculty and staff seek to support students' reentry by helping them integrate their field experience into their academic program as well as their personal and professional development.
 The Institute hosts a Reentry Retreat and International Open House each September.
 Kellogg also works with faculty to find classes where students may process and conduct research related to their international experience.

-Dates for spring 2021 mandatory orientations are as follows:
+Dates for spring 2024 mandatory orientations for the Pre-ETW program are as follows:

 Attendance of these orientations in full is required for all students who choose to accept Kellogg Institute funding.